npaguio/cse15l-lab-reports/labreport1.md

  - Working directory when command ran: `/home`

  - The output I had received was `cat: lecture1: Is a directory`, and this was because I had entered a directory as an argument rather than entering a file as the argument to go along with the `cat` command, showing that I was using an invalid argument for `cat`.
-This is an error because the given output is an error message thrown due to the use of an invalid argument with the `cat` command, using a directory as the argument for the command rather than a file as intended.
+This is an error because the given output is an error message thrown due to the use of an invalid argument with the `cat` command, as I used a directory as the argument `cat` rather than a file as intended.

 ### **Using** `cat` **with the argument being a path to a file:**